Build System (Prev) C++ Templates (Next)

 /**

-* This comment will be extracted by doxygen (note the extra asterisk)
+* This comment will be extracted by doxygen and included in the

 */